Mário Sérgio (footballer, born 1981)

-Mário Sérgio Leal Nogueira (born 28 July 1981), known as Mário Sérgio, is a Portuguese professional footballer who plays for F.C.
-Maia Lidador as a right-back.
+Mário Sérgio Leal Nogueira (born 28 July 1981), known as Mário Sérgio, is a Portuguese former professional footballer who played as a right-back.

 He amassed Primeira Liga totals of 137 matches and three goals over eight seasons, representing Paços de Ferreira, Sporting CP, Vitória de Guimarães and Naval.
 Abroad, he played for Metalurh Donetsk, APOEL and Apollon Limassol, winning seven major titles with the second club.

 Mário Sérgio appeared with Portugal at the 2004 Olympic Games.

 Club career

 Portugal

 Born in Paredes, Mário Sérgio was a youth graduate of F.C.
 Paços de Ferreira, making his Primeira Liga debut on 1 October 2000 by playing four minutes in a 4–1 home win against C.F.
 Estrela da Amadora.
 He was first choice the following two seasons.

 Mário Sérgio joined Sporting CP on 25 June 2003 on a four-year contract, being the first signing of manager Fernando Santos; he said upon his arrival: "I am an ambitious player.
 I have fought for this opportunity and now want to show my worth".
 However, three years later and with only 18 competitive appearances to his credit, also being loaned to fellow league side Vitória de Guimarães, he was released.

 Immediately after leaving the Lions, Mário Sérgio signed for two years with Associação Naval 1º de Maio also in the top division.
 He was an undisputed starter during his tenure, scoring his third and last league goal on 14 January 2007 to contribute to a 3–0 away victory over Vitória de Setúbal.